-We give you some tips and steps to follow if you find yourself in this situation.
+That’s why in this article we’ll give you some tips and steps to follow if you find yourself in this situation.

-Be alert to signs.
-Something may be blocking his airway if your baby…
+How can you know if your baby is choking?
+Be alert to the following signs.
+Something may be blocking the airways if your baby:

-- Skin turns bright red or blue.
+- The skin turns bright red or blue.

 What to do if your baby is choking?

-- Lay your baby facedown over your forearm or on your lap if you can’t manage the forearm position.
+- Lay your baby face down over your forearm or on your lap if you can’t manage the forearm position.

-It’s always a good idea to know more about First aid and CPR!
+It’s always a good idea to know more about first aid and CPR!
 To find a class in your area, visit the Red Cross website or call (800- RED- CROSS).